nate-gillman/fourier-head/toy-example-synthetic/README.md

 python eval/aggregate.py --dir output --datasets 'gaussian' 'gmm' 'gmm2'
 ```

-This will also compute the L2-smoothness metrics for the saved pmfs and save them to disk.
+This will also compute the L2-smoothness metrics for the saved pmfs and save them to `smoothness_dict.json` in the appropriate model directory.
 It will print a table for each dataset showing the aggregated metrics as well as the best model for each of the three metrics (KL divergence, MSE, smoothness).

 Finally, we can graph the KL divergence and smoothness as number of Fourier frequencies vary via: